CREATEmory/CLASS-1-Intro-To-CREATEmory/GIT-LAB.md

 <hr>
 &#x1F534; **Commit your work.** <br>
 The commit message should read: <br>
-"Commit 1 - The 1st set of GIT homework answers are complete".
+"Commit 1 - The 1st set of GIT answers are complete".
 <hr>

 1. What command do you use to pull any changes from the master repository into your local repository?<br>